Development and testing with MicroShift¶

 - TCP/22 (SSH)

-Access your machine via ssh, then ensure that your user have sudo privileges:
+Access your machine via SSH, and then ensure that your user has sudo privileges:

 sudo rhc connect --activation-key <my-key> --organization <my-org-id>